sromku/adb-export/README.md

 # adb-export
-Bash script that **exports** content provider's data to CSV.
-It can be your own content providers and any other providers that android decided not to block with permissions (and this is the [funny part](#the-funny-part---no-permissions-unlock))
+Bash script that **exports** content provider's data to raw and CSV format.
+It can be your own content provider or any other provider that android decided not to block with permissions (and this is the [funny part](#the-funny-part---no-permissions-unlock))

 ## Getting started